SdeBerg/PMondriaan/README.md

 The easiest way to get started is to download the source code from this Github page.
 PMondriaan uses three submodules: Bulk, CLI11, and googletest.
 To clone the directory including all submodules you can use `git clone --recurse-submodules`.
 Otherwise, you can initiate the submodules separately using `git submodule update --init --recursive` from your PMondriaan directory.

 PMondriaan requires an up-to-date compiler that supports C++17, e.g. GCC >= 7.0, or Clang >= 4.0.
-To build PMondriaan do:
+To build PMondriaan using CMake do:

     mkdir build
     cd build